prestodb/presto/CONTRIBUTING.md

 To build the Presto docs, see the [docs README](presto-docs/README.md).

-### Building the Web UI
+### Building the Presto Console

-The Presto Web UI is composed of several React components and is written in JSX and ES6.
-This source code is compiled and packaged into browser-compatible JavaScript, which is then checked in to the Presto source code (in the `dist` folder).
+The Presto Console is composed of several React components and is written in JSX and ES6.
+This source code is compiled and packaged into browser-compatible JavaScript and stored in the `presto-main/src/main/resources/webapp/dist` folder.

 You must have [Node.js](https://nodejs.org/en/download/) and [Yarn](https://yarnpkg.com/en/) installed to execute these commands.
+When you use Maven to build the project, Node and yarn are installed in the `presto-main/target` folder.
+Add the Node and yarn executables to the PATH environment variable.

-To update this folder after making changes, simply run:
+To update Presto Console after making changes, run:

     yarn --cwd presto-main/src/main/resources/webapp/src install